pedrojunqueira/da-100/README.md

 	- Local
 	- OnDrive for business.
 If any changes PBI automatically updates
 	- OnDrive personal.
 To update regularly need to opt to "Keep me signed".
 Also check if it allowed by the organization Sys Admin
-	- Sharepoint - Team Sites.
+	- SharePoint - Team Sites.
 Works  similar to OneDrive business but connects to the URL or Root Folder

 - Importing data options
 	- Load the data: straight into PBI desktop